afunnydev/tinysociety/content/articles/2018-09-14-tiny-house-hotel-the-best-places-to-let-you-live-the-ultimate-tiny-lifestyle.md

   need: 'true'
 listing:
   title: >-
-    Tiny House hotel - The best places to let you live the ultimate tiny lifestyle
+    The best places to let you live the ultimate tiny lifestyle
   description: >-
     Are you ready to take tiny living for a test drive?
 With tiny house hotel locations popping up around the country, you can easily book yourself a